Mk555/arpTool/README.md

 # arpTool

 **Script based on the python lib scapy to send arp customs arp packets.
-It update the iptables to redirect packets.**
+It updates the iptables to redirect packets.**

 ## Notes